 I need to have certainty.
 The sun will eventually warm my body again, these goosebumps are not a permanent part of my attire every day, this darkness will not always feel so invasive and intense.

 And indeed, it’s true.
-Starting on Thursday, December 22nd the sun will set in Bellingham at 4:16pm instead of 4:15pm.
+Starting on Thursday, December 22nd the sun will set in my city at 4:16pm instead of 4:15pm.

 I can make ’til then.
 I can make ’til then.
 My mantra for the months where survival feels like enough.